Sabrina graduated from the University of Auckland and was admitted to practice law in 2005. She joined WCLC in October 2017 and

 On any other day Sarah enjoys going on a solid beach walk or serving at her community church.

 Ashika came from the beautiful island of Fiji.
 She joined our team in July 2017.
-She has completed her Diploma in Business Management and is working towards in pursuing her degree.
+She has completed her Diploma in Business Management.

 Ashika manages our Accounts and Administration department.
 She is analytical and detail-oriented professional with experience coordinating, planning, and supporting daily operational and administrative functions in her role.